Properties of carbon up to 10 million kelvin from Kohn-Sham density functional theory molecular dynamics: Abstract

 \section{Abstract}

-Accurately modeling dense plasmas over wide ranging conditions of pressures and temperatures is a grand challenge critically important to our understanding of stellar and planetary physics as well as inertial confinement fusion.
-In this work, we investigate the thermodynamic, structural, and transport properties of carbon at warm and hot dense matter conditions using ab initio electronic structure methods.
-In particular, using the spectral quadrature (SQ) method, we report the first such results at the level of Kohn-Sham density functional theory; free of average-atom and/or orbital-free approximations.
-We carry out ab initio molecular dynamics simulations to calculate the equation of state (EOS), Hugoniot, pair distribution functions, and diffusion coefficients for carbon at densities between 8~g/cm$^3$ and 16~g/cm$^3$ and temperatures ranging from 100~kK to 10~MK.
-We find that the computed EOS and Hugoniot are in good agreement with the SESAME database and path integral Monte Carlo results.
-Additionally, we demonstrate the calculation of the ion-ion structure factor and viscosity for selected points that benefit from the linear and parallel scaling of the SQ method.
+Accurately modeling dense plasmas over wide ranging conditions of pressure and temperature is a grand challenge critically important to our understanding of stellar and planetary physics as well as inertial confinement fusion.
+In this work, we employ Kohn-Sham density functional theory (DFT) molecular dynamics (MD) to compute the properties of carbon at warm and hot dense matter conditions in the vicinity of the principal Hugoniot.
+In particular, we calculate the equation of state (EOS), Hugoniot, pair distribution functions, and diffusion coefficients for carbon at densities spanning 8~g/cm$^3$ to 16~g/cm$^3$ and temperatures ranging from 100~kK to 10~MK using the Spectral Quadrature (SQ) method.
+We find that the computed EOS and Hugoniot are in good agreement with path integral Monte Carlo results and the SESAME database.
+Additionally, we calculate the ion-ion structure factor and viscosity for selected points.
+All results presented are at the level of full Kohn-Sham DFT MD, free of empirical parameters, average-atom, and orbital-free approximations employed previously at such conditions.

 \keywords{high temperature, electronic structure, density functional theory, plasma physics, carbon Hugoniot, high pressure}